 For all occasion cards, I recommend you invest in a basic textured background that can be used for various types of cards.
-The Ornate Floral and Tasteful Textile are both good choices.
+The Timeworn Type 3D and Hive 3D are both good choices.
 Both of these add the same simple overall texture to flat looking card stock and are great when using patterned paper on your projects.

 2) Nature Cards

 If you are going with nature themes then look for elements that compliment your florals, leaves, and branches.
 I find that when I add a nature look to my background it helps bring my stamped image and background together rather than being two separate elements.
-I would suggest Evergreen Forest for a nice wooded pine forest look, or Meadow Moments for a mix of branches, leaves, and butterflies.
+I suggest using the Fern 3D for a nice forest look or Painted Posies for a mix of meadow flowers.

 3) Masculine Cards

 Masculine projects are fairly easy to identify.
 They often will feature woodgrains, metals, leather, bricks, or rocks.
 These embossing folders have defined textures that feel sturdy or sometimes rugged.
-My two favorites are Hammered Metal and Brick and Mortar 3D.
+My two favorites are Timber 3D and Brick and Mortar 3D.

 All Occasion Embossing Combo

-Ornate Floral (pictured) and Tasteful Textile embossing folders
+Timeworn Type (pictured) and Hive 3D embossing folders

 Nature Embossing Combo

-Evergreen Forest (pictured) and Meadow Moments embossing folders
+Fern 3D (pictured) and Painted Posies embossing folders

 Masculine Embossing Combo